Karim0004/HR-Attrition-Analysis-Dashboard/README.md

 - **Sales Representatives are a statistical outlier**: The Sales Representative role is a massive outlier with an attrition rate of nearly 40% (39.76%), it is followed by Laboratory Technicians (23.94%) and Human Resources roles (23.08%) which also experience higher-than-average turnover.
 On the other hand, senior roles like Research Directors (2.50%) and Managers (4.90%) have the lowest attrition rates.
 Attrition rate of Sales Representatives is a true statistical outlier with z-score of 2.0.

-- **Salary, not satisfaction, is a likey driver in sales rep attrition**: Sales Representatives have a Job Satisfaction of 2.73, almost equalling the total average across all job roles, indicating Job Satisfaction is not a primary driver of high turnover of Sales Representatives. on the other hand, Average Monthly Salary between job roles experience a strong negative correlation with attrition rate (correlation coefficient of -0.76), with higher salaries seeing lower attrition rates, Sales Representatives have the lowest salary across all job roles, suggesting that Monthly Salary could be a primary driver for the high turnover of Sales Representatives.
+- **Salary, not satisfaction, is a likely driver in sales rep attrition**: Sales Representatives have a Job Satisfaction of 2.73, almost equalling the total average across all job roles, indicating Job Satisfaction is not a primary driver of high turnover of Sales Representatives. on the other hand, Average Monthly Salary between job roles experience a strong negative correlation with attrition rate (correlation coefficient of -0.76), with higher salaries seeing lower attrition rates, Sales Representatives have the lowest salary across all job roles, suggesting that Monthly Salary could be a primary driver for the high turnover of Sales Representatives.
 - **Overtime almost triples the risk of attrition**: Employees who work overtime (30.53% attrition rate) are 2.9 times more likely to leave compared to those who do not (10.44%).
-- **front-loaded attriton**: 29.82% of employees leave within the first 2 years, compared to 10.38% at 10+ years of tenure.
+- **front-loaded attrition**: 29.82% of employees leave within the first 2 years, compared to 10.38% at 10+ years of tenure.
 - **Risk rises with frequency of business travel**, Risk of attrition rises consistently with travel frequency, sitting at 24.91% for frequent travelers, 14.96% for rare travelers, and 8.00% for non-travelers.